-Burner Assemblies
+Sealed Burner Assemblies

-CAUTION: DO NOT OPERATE THE COOKTOP WITHOUT ALL BURNER PARTS AND GRATES IN PLACE.
+CAUTION: DO NOT OPERATE THE BURNER WITHOUT ALL BURNER PARTS AND DRIP PANS (IF SO EQUIPPED) IN PLACE.

-Turn all controls OFF before removing the burner parts.
+Turn all the controls off before removing burner parts and drip pans (if so equipped).

-The burner grates, caps and burner heads can be lifted off, making them easy to clean.
+The burner grates, caps, heads and drip pans (if so equipped) can be lifted off, making them easy to clean.